anthonylo87/anthonylo87/README.md

 Hi there, Nice to meet you! 👋

 A little bit about me, I currently seeking full-stack software engineering roles.
-I have always been drawn to the technical challenges presented at my prior positions, and wanted to take a more personal role in architecting these solutions.
+I have always been drawn to the technical challenges presented at my prior positions, and wanted to take a more active role in architecting and building out solutions.

 Most recently I co-developed an open source product called DenoGres [[repo]](https://github.com/open-source-labs/DenoGres), an open-source ORM Mapping tool designed for PostgreSQL within the Deno runtime, aimed at simplifying development around PostgreSQL databases.